 I've seen AI used at the highest level as part of a real creative process.
 I've also seen the cheap version.
 Empty.
 Soulless.
 Taste-free.
 The result of someone typing a prompt and calling it a song.
 Those are not the same thing.
 Xport exists to protect the difference.

 The free tools build trust.
-The premium voice layer becomes the business.
+The premium voice layer that will be built becomes the business.
 The marketplace gives creators ownership over the voices they train.
 The mission stays the same the whole way through: keep music people in the driver's seat as AI changes what's possible.

 What you can expect from me